hendrixroa/wallet-backend/README.md

 * `npm run config:db` for create a database and all tables from a file .sql in `app/db/schemaDb.sql`, when you started this command it require a password user root for create database in your mysql engine.
 * `npm run docs` this command generate or rewrite the folder `docs` with a documentation readable better.

+## Config Database

+The file config is in the folder `app/db/db.js` add your data username, password, host and port of database.

 ## How run ?

 **Very more easy**, Only run: